 Shows: Does this mean theater or TV?
 I think it means TV, judging

 from what I've seen on others' profiles, but I love theater and

 I'll gladly tell you my favorites if you ask.
-What I'm enjoying
+I sort of go in

 Movies: I "discovered" film (like Columbus discovered America?)